DuarteVDG/aw-project/story-space/story.md

 # `Story-Space` and `FE Orchestration` for QRMeat
 QRMeat is an app with the goal of informing users about the **details of the meat products** they consume, such as their origin and history.
-Thus, the primary aim of the app is reflected in its functionality, as the majority of interactions guide users towards the Products details page, as seen below.
+Thus, the primary aim of the app is reflected in its functionality, as the majority of interactions guide users towards the `Products Details` page, as seen below.

 ## Story 1
 ```mermaid